threader/PC-Tuning/docs/post-install.md

 - Once back into the Windows desktop, open ``C:\prerequisites\sysinternals\Autoruns.exe`` & delete all obsolete entries with a yellow label.
 Run with NSudo if you encounter any permission errors.

-- Run the command below in CMD to remove leftover scheduled tasks.
+- Open CMD & enter the command below to remove leftover scheduled tasks.

     ```bat
     C:\prerequisites\scripts\scheduled-tasks\disable-tasks.exe